openhab/org.openhab.binding.zwave/doc/thermofloor/heatitzrelay_0_0.md

 ### Parameter 13: Auto relay off.

 Configures internal states that will cause the relay to be turned off.
-0 = Relay is not turned off automatically.

-1 = The relay is turned off when a flood is detected.
+<p&gt0 = Relay is not turned off automatically. </p&gt <p&gt1 = The relay is turned off when a flood is detected. </p&gt <p&gt2 = The relay is turned off when no flood is detected.
+(Default)</p&gt

-2 = The relay is turned off when no flood is detected.
-(Default) Values in the range 0 to 2 may be set.
+Values in the range 0 to 2 may be set.

 The manufacturer defined default value is ```2```.